Pesabank/CuriousPay/README.md

-# LipaPay - Decentralized Payment Platform
+# CuriousPay - Decentralized Payment Platform

 A blockchain-based payment solution built on Solana, designed to revolutionize financial transactions in Africa.

 ## Overview
-LipaPay is a decentralized payment platform leveraging blockchain technology to provide secure, efficient, and low-cost payment solutions.
+CuriousPay is a decentralized payment platform leveraging blockchain technology to provide secure, efficient, and low-cost payment solutions.
 Built on Solana, it offers instant settlement with near-zero fees.

 ## Features
 - Business Dashboard with analytics